Stable motions of high energy particles interacting via a repelling potential

-The ergodicty of the Liouville measure could be such a property\footnote{One may argue that macroscopic quantities are, in fact, time-averages, so they are indeed equal to the averages over the Liouville measure for a full-measure set of initial conditions when the Liouville measure is ergodic, by Birkhoff-Khinchin theorem.}.
-However, by Kolmogorov-Arnold-Moser theorem, the ergodicity is violated for an open set of smooth Hamiltonians - for example, it is violated for energy levels near any non-degenerate minimum or maximum of the Hamiltonian function.
+The ergodicty of the Liouville measure could be such a property\footnote{One may argue that macroscopic quantities are, in fact, time-averages, so they are indeed equal to the averages over the Liouville measure for a full-measure set of initial conditions when the Liouville measure is ergodic, by Birkhoff-Khinchin theorem.
+Notably, other mechanisms that do not require ergodicity have been suggested, see e.g. the recent discussion, examples and a historical review in \cite{bricmont2022making}.}.
+However, by Kolmogorov-Arnold-Moser (KAM) theorem, the ergodicity is violated for an open set of smooth Hamiltonians - for example, it is violated for energy levels near any non-degenerate minimum or maximum of the Hamiltonian function.
 Therefore, one cannot simply postulate ergodicity - it has to be justified by certain additional properties of the class of systems under consideration.
-Below we summarize some of the relevant works on the \(N\)-particle problem: proving ergodicity within the Sinai program of studying the (billiard) dynamics of the gas of hard balls, or, on the contrary, proving non-ergodicity by studying the emergence of stability islands.
-As we mentioned, at low energy, near local minima of the potential (i.e., near ``ground states'') one expects, by KAM theory, that the system will be generically non-ergodic.
-Therefore, the mathematical question is to study ergodic properties of many-particle systems at high energies.\\
+Below we summarize some of the relevant works on the \(N\)-particle problem which focus on proving ergodicity within the Sinai program of studying the (billiard) dynamics of the gas of hard balls, or, on the contrary, proving non-ergodicity by studying the emergence of stability islands.
+As we mentioned, at low energy, near local minima of the potential (i.e., near ``ground states'') one expects, by KAM theory, that the system is generically non-ergodic.
+Therefore, a sensible mathematical question is to study ergodic properties of many-particle systems at high energies.\\